Facebook image

 Day Four - Exbury & Lepe

-Drive on from Beaulieu to Exbury Gardens - this is a wonderful garden with acres to explore.
-There are tarmac paths and trails, a steam railway and a lovely coffee venue just outside.
-The gardens are known for their spectacular collection of woodland, herbaceous, contemporary, formal and wildflower gardens.
-There is lots to do for everyone -whether you are seeking out a quiet space, of want to enjoy the gardens with a ride on a steam train, or hire a tramper for part of the day.
+Drive on from Beaulieu to Exbury Gardens.
+This is a wonderful garden with acres to explore.
+There are tarmac paths and trails, a steam railway, and a lovely coffee venue just outside.
+The gardens are known for their spectacular collection of woodland, herbaceous, contemporary, formal, and wildflower gardens.
+There is lots to do for everyone—whether you are seeking out a quiet space, want to enjoy the gardens with a ride on a steam train, or hire a tramper for part of the day.

-Drive onto Lepe Country Park - and here you can park directly on the beach and watch the ships go in and out to Southampton Water - there is a changing places facilities along with a beach wheelchair available.
-Hidden across the road is an amazing sensory garden and board walk trail for families - it is accessible although the terrain towards the end of the board walks maybe a little more challenging - the garden at the start is a delight with lots to explore the discover.
+Drive onto Lepe Country Park, where you can park directly on the beach and watch the ships go in and out of Southampton Water.
+There are changing places facilities along with a beach wheelchair available.
+Hidden across the road is an amazing sensory garden and boardwalk trail for families.
+It is accessible, although the terrain towards the end of the boardwalks may be a little more challenging.
+The garden at the start is a delight with lots to explore and discover.

-The cafe at Lepe is on stilts - with fantastic ramped access so you can sit and enjoy the watercraft out of the wind and whilst enjoying a coffee or your lunch!
-After a day enjoying the sea breeze why not stop off at Walhampton Arms on the way home - this is a great accessible local restaurant which had new owners move in at the beginning of the New Year and whom were really supportive of the local community recently.
+The café at Lepe is on stilts, with fantastic ramped access, so you can sit and enjoy the watercraft out of the wind while enjoying your coffee or lunch.
+After a day enjoying the sea breeze, why not stop off at Walhampton Arms on the way home?
+This is a great accessible local restaurant which had new owners move in at the beginning of the New Year and who have been really supportive of the local community recently.

 Day Five - Calshot, Ashlett Creek and Hythe

-If you wish to continue to discover new areas or just would like to drive further around the Waterside area we would also suggest taking in the following sights - Calshot Spit, where again you can park on the beach - there is a fantastic activities centre here with the chance to try all sorts of water and land based activities.
+If you wish to continue to discover new areas or just would like to drive further around the Waterside area, we would also suggest taking in the following sights:

 Day Six - Avon Beach and Mudeford Quay

-Avon Beach is our nearest accessible sandy beach - you can park on the sea front and there is a tarmac promenade which you can stroll along.
-The beach is popular with families and it is much quieter than nearby Bournemouth and Boscombe Beaches.
-You can walk along the tarmac path at the sea front to Mudeford Quay and the harbor - which is popular for crabbing, watching and enjoying a range of water-sports, and you can even catch the ferry across to Hengistbury Head - although we prefer the walk!
+Avon Beach is our nearest accessible sandy beach.
+You can park on the seafront, and there is a tarmac promenade which you can stroll along.
+The beach is popular with families and it is much quieter than nearby Bournemouth and Boscombe beaches.
+You can walk along the tarmac path at the seafront to Mudeford Quay and the harbour, which is popular for crabbing, watching, and enjoying a range of water-sports.
+You can even catch the ferry across to Hengistbury Head, although we prefer the walk!

 Day Seven - Hengistbury Head

 Hengistbury Head is a scenic and historic headland near the town of Bournemouth on the south coast of England.
-It stands mid way between Poole harbor and Hurst spit and forms the main division between Poole and Christchurch Bays.
-There is a fantastic tarmac path from the car park and coffee shop all the way to the beach huts and the end and another coffee shop before you walk back again, via the coastal path of over the top of the headland - not all paths are wheelchair / pushchair friendly - so make sure you follow the right signs.
-The visitors centre near the coffee shop is a great place to start and they will be able to point you in the right direction.
+It stands midway between Poole Harbour and Hurst Spit and forms the main division between Poole and Christchurch Bays.
+There is a fantastic tarmac path from the car park and coffee shop all the way to the beach huts at the end, and another coffee shop before you walk back again, via the coastal path or over the top of the headland.
+Not all paths are wheelchair/pushchair friendly, so make sure you follow the right signs.
+The visitor centre near the coffee shop is a great place to start, and they will be able to point you in the right direction.

 Day Eight - A Day in

-Sometimes all you want is a Day In - A day at you holiday cottage to just enjoy the birds singing in the garden, a chance to have a rest and recharge the batteries and a chance for the driver to put their feet up, but why not have a day in with a difference.
-This will need a little bit of advance planning... but it is the perfect day in treat.
+Sometimes all you want is a Day In - a day at your holiday cottage to just enjoy the birds singing in the garden, a chance to rest and recharge the batteries, and a chance for the driver to put their feet up.
+But why not have a day in with a difference?
+This will need a little bit of advance planning, but it is the perfect day-in treat.

-• Book a Crazy Creature Encounter - these educational & fun encounters with amazing creatures from all over the world!
-Unique ways of safely viewing, handling within regulation guidelines, and lots of interactive ideas for fun and learning for all ages!
-From giant bugs to tortoises, lizards, snakes and owls!
-Their‘creature mobile’ is fully equipped for mobile visits for families or small groups - bringing the fascinating world of wildlife to your holiday for a unique & memorable display!
-Prices start at £75 (2020) and you can book and arrange for them to come to your holiday cottage.
+• Book a Crazy Creature Encounter - these educational and fun encounters feature amazing creatures from all over the world!
+Unique ways of safely viewing and handling within regulation guidelines, and lots of interactive ideas for fun and learning for all ages!
+From giant bugs to tortoises, lizards, snakes, and owls!
+Their 'creature mobile' is fully equipped for mobile visits for families or small groups, bringing the fascinating world of wildlife to your holiday for a unique and memorable display!
+Prices start at £75 (2020), and you can book and arrange for them to come to your holiday cottage.
 Crazy Creatures.

-• You may have spotted we offer photography sessions for guests with a professional photographer... these can be done at the cottage or in a photo studio - just a couple of minutes walk.
-Capture some lasting memories you would love to treasure - prints start at £10, but if you allow "Our Bench" to use the photos is their advertising you can get up to 6 digital files (value over £150) for free - you would really get some unique memories to treasure... but booking is required.
+• You may have spotted we offer photography sessions for guests with a professional photographer.
+These can be done at the cottage or in a photo studio just a couple of minutes' walk away.
+Capture some lasting memories you would love to treasure.
+Prints start at £10, but if you allow "Our Bench" to use the photos in their advertising, you can get up to 6 digital files (valued at over £150) for free.
+You would really get some unique memories to treasure, but booking is required.
 Schedule it alongside your creature encounter and you will experience an amazing day! www.renoufdesign.co.uk

 A walk around Sturt Pond and Milford on Sea where there is a changing places facility in the village car park.